Krizsi96/SectionChallenge_13/README.md

 You can choose to use my starting point or start from scratch.

 Here is what your project files should look like:
--Movie.h - include file with the Movie class specification -Movie.cpp -  file with the Movie class implementation -Movies.h - include file with the Movies class specification -Movies.cpp -  file with the Movies class implementation -main.cpp - the main driver that creates a Movies object and adds and increments movies
+* Movie.h - include file with the Movie class specification
+* Movie.cpp -  file with the Movie class implementation
+* Movies.h - include file with the Movies class specification
+* Movies.cpp -  file with the Movies class implementation
+* main.cpp - the main driver that creates a Movies object and adds and increments movies

 Don't create a menu-driven system like we've done in the past -- just concentrate on getting the program working.
 Once it is working, you can certainly provide a menu system for the user